MohammedOussamaBEN/Reinforcement-learning/README.md

 ---

 ## 3. Tracking with Weights & Biases (W&B) on CartPole

 ### Training with W&B
 - **File:** `a2c_sb3_cartpole.ipynb`
   The A2C training process was tracked using **Weights & Biases (W&B)** to monitor performance metrics.
 - **W&B Run:**
   [W&B Run for A2C CartPole](https://wandb.ai/benyahiamohammedoussama-ecole-central-lyon/wb_sb3)

 ### Training Analysis
 - **Observations:**
-  - The training curve indicates that the **A2C model converges very quickly**.
+  - The training curve indicates that the **A2C model stabilizes after 1,300 episodes**.
-  - The **performance remains stable**, showing that the policy does not degrade after convergence.
+  - The model exhibits strong and consistent performance.
 - **Training Plot:**
   ![W&B Training Plot](/images/sb3_wb_train.png)
-  *(Figure: Training performance tracked using W&B.)*

 ### Model Upload
 - The trained A2C model (tracked with W&B) is available on Hugging Face Hub: